Quantum dust cores of rotating black holes: Conclusions and outlook

 In this work we extended the quantisation of the layered dust core~\cite{Casadio:2023ymt} to rotating (ellipsoidal) cores, where dust particles move along time-like geodesics of the (generalised) Kerr geometry~\eqref{kerr}, improving the description given in Ref.~\cite{Casadio:2022epj}.
 In that previous work, particles fall freely along geodesics in the Schwarzschild spacetime, and their rotation was only approximately described by states with non-zero angular momentum, hence neglecting the general-relativistic features of the Kerr geometry.

 If we only consider motion along the rotation axis or on the equator, the Hamiltonian constraint~\eqref{SchE} reduces to the expression for the spherically symmetric distribution, described in detail in \cite{Casadio:2021cbv , Casadio:2023ymt}, with an additional term $W_i \sim a^2/\gn^2\, M^2$ which can be treated as a perturbation.
-The global ground state is described by ellipsoidal layers elongated on the equator with respect to the rotation axis.
-In the perturbative regime of (relatively) slow-rotation, the equatorial radius ${R}_{\text{s}}^{\text{eq}}$ is always shorter than the outer horizon $R_+$, thus describing a black hole, whereas a configuration with $R_{\text{s}}^{\text{ax/eq}}\simeq R_+$ cannot be described within this perturbative approach.
-We remark that the results obtained in this work improve on the analysis of Ref.~\cite{Casadio:2022epj} by including the angular momentum in the generalised Kerr geometry that determines the geodesics.
+The global ground state is described by ellipsoidal layers elongated on the equator with respect to the rotation axis, that form a core with size smaller than the spherically symmetric dust distribution.
+In the perturbative regime of slow-rotation, the equatorial radius $\bar{R}_{\text{s}}^{\text{eq}}$ is always shorter than the outer horizon $R_+$, thus describing a black hole, whereas a configuration with $R_{\text{s}}^{\text{ax/eq}}\simeq R_+$ cannot be described within this perturbative approach.
+We remark that the discrepancy with the results in Ref.~\cite{Casadio:2022epj} is due to neglecting the general-relativistic effects of the Kerr solution, in which the angular momentum introduces both an attractive and repulsive term in the radial geodesic motion.